edgio-docs/edgio-docs/src/guides/v7/basics/origins.md

 An origin configuration's TLS settings determine how {{ PRODUCT }} will communicate with your web servers during the TLS handshake. <a id="sni" />

--   **SNI:** An origin configuration's **Use SNI** option determines whether {{ PRODUCT }} will restrict access to clients that support SNI and provide a Server Name Indication (SNI) hint to your origin server during the TLS handshake.
+-   **SNI:** An origin configuration's **Use SNI** option determines whether {{ PRODUCT }} will:

-    -   A SNI-enabled web server uses a SNI hint to determine the TLS certificate that will be returned.
+    -   Provide a Server Name Indication (SNI) hint to your origin server during the TLS handshake.
+A SNI-enabled web server uses a SNI hint to determine the TLS certificate that will be returned.
-    -   If the **Use SNI** option has been enabled, {{ PRODUCT }} compares the hostname defined within the SNI hint to the certificate's Subject Alternative Name (SAN) or Common Name (CN) during the TLS handshake.
+    -   Perform a strict check using the hostname defined within this option against the certificate’s Subject Alternative Name (SAN) or Common Name (CN) during the TLS handshake.
 If the hostname does not match, then we will respond with a `502 Bad Gateway` response.

-    -   If your origin server requires SNI, then you must provide a SNI hint.
+    Enable this option and provide a SNI hint if your web servers require SNI.
 Otherwise, your web server will reject the request and our edge servers will respond with a `502 Bad Gateway` response. <a id="self-signed-certificates" />

 -   By default, our network disables delivery and responds with a `502 Bad Gateway` when we detect an origin server using a self-signed certificate during the TLS handshake.
 Allow {{ PRODUCT }} to serve traffic when it detects a self-signed certificate by enabling the **Allow Self-Signed Certs** option. <a id="certificate-pinning" />
 -   Register the SHA-256 digest for the public key of your end-entity (i.e., leaf) certificate within the **Pinned Cert(s)** option.
 After which, our edge servers will respond with a `502 Bad Gateway` response when the SHA-256 digest for the public key detected from the origin server does not match one of the pinned certificates.